a

 m

 - Metabolic Disease (Disorder)A group of disorders responsible for abnormal chemical reactions that alter the normal metabolic process.
-Metabolic diseases are single-gene disorders (Mendelian) inherited in an autosomal recessive pattern.
+Metabolic diseases are single-gene disorders (Mendelian) inherited in an autosomal recessive p

 - Muscle AtrophyDescriptive term used to describe when a muscle isn’t working/functioning properly and loses its mass.
 Often describes as muscle wasting.

 - MutationsThis is an older word used to describe a change in a specific gene leading to disease.
-As not all mutations are bad, the word mutation has been replaced with the term “pathogenic variant” that describes a disease-causing gene.
+As not all mutations are bad, the word mutation has been replaced with the term “pathogenic variant” that d

 - MyelinMyelin is an essential material your body uses to surround and protect nerve fibers.